Faye Wong

-Hugely popular in Hong Kong, Taiwan, China and Singapore, she has also gained a large following in Japan.
-In the West she is perhaps best known for starring in Wong Kar-wai's films Chungking Express (1994) and 2046 (2004).
-While she has collaborated with international artists such as Cocteau Twins, Wong recorded only a few songs in English, including "Eyes on Me" (1999) —the theme song of the video game Final Fantasy VIII (1999).
-Wong is known to be a "diva with few words" in public, and has gained a reputation for her "cool" personality.
+One of the biggest pop stars in the Chinese-speaking world, Wong has also gained followings in Japan and Southeast Asia.
+In the West, she is perhaps best known for starring in Wong Kar-wai's films Chungking Express (1994) and 2046 (2004).
+Upon her second marriage in 2005, she withdrew from the limelight, though she has sporadically returned to the stage.
+Often titled "diva" or "heavenly queen" in Chinese, Wong has gained a reputation for her "cool" personality.
 In Encyclopedia of Contemporary Chinese Culture, Jeroen de Kloet characterised her as "singer, actress, mother, celebrity, royalty, sex symbol and diva all at the same time".
-Wong is considered by some as one of East Asia's biggest popstars with a career of over 30 years.